meshhq/MeshStudioWebsite/content/blog/2018-05-08-react-native-navigation.md

 ### From Native to Cross-Platform

-Coming from a native iOS background the way React Navigation is set up seemed a little bizarre.
-I was so used to sub-classing Navigation Controllers, that scaffolding my app’s navigation stack via a constructor seemed a little odd (it still seems a little odd).
-It was also a little frustrating when the docs don’t really take you past the ‘Hello World’ set up.
-So, with this post, I aim to build a clear guide to setting up a `TabNavigator` based application with `StackNavigator`’s embedded in each tab.
+React Native navigation code can seem very odd to developers coming from Objective C or Swift.
+Whereas native code asks that developers sub class Navigation and Tab Bar controllers, React Native demands that app navigation must be scaffolded in a single constructor.

+This seemed more than a little odd when I first started doing React Native development.
+I was also frustrated to find that React Native's documentation doesn't really provide much guidance beyond the ‘Hello World’ set up.

+With this post, I aim to provide a clear guide to setting up your navigation logic in a React Native application.
+We will be using the awesome [react-navigation](https://reactnavigation.org/) framework to do so.
+This framework allows you to build a tab based application by using a `TabNavigator` object with `StackNavigator`’s embedded in each tab.
 I’ll also cover some tips on UI customization and passing props between navigators.

+For those unfamiliar, a `TabNavigator` is a container component that provides navigation to your app via buttons on a static bar at the top or bottom of the screen (Instagram, Twitter and Facebook all use this style of navigation on mobile).
+A `StackNavigator` is a container component that allows you to 'push' new components onto the screen or 'pop' the current component off the screen.
+These two components serve as a sort of router for a mobile app.

-### Project Setup
+### Setup

-For this project, we’ll be using [`create-react-native-app`](https://github.com/react-community/create-react-native-app) (CRNA) to get started.
-This cli uses the [Expo](https://expo.io/) app to build and run React Native applications.
-In this tutorial, we’ll only be running the app on the iOS simulator (you’ll need to [download Xcode](https://developer.apple.com/xcode/) if you don’t already have it).
-If you want to run your app on an actual device you’ll need to download the Expo app from the iOS App Store or Google Play, and follow the instructions displayed in you terminal after running `npm start`.
+For this post, we’ll be using [`create-react-native-app`](https://github.com/react-community/create-react-native-app) (CRNA) to get started.
+This cli uses the [Expo](https://expo.io/) framework to build and run React Native applications.

+We’ll also be running the app on the iOS simulator so you’ll need to [download Xcode](https://developer.apple.com/xcode/) if you don’t already have it.
+If you want to run your app on an actual device, you'll need to download the Expo app from the iOS App Store or Google Play, and follow the instructions displayed in you terminal after running `npm start`.

 First off, download the CRNA cli by running: